Email: Information@BurlcoHistorian.com

 ...text to assist Program Chairpersons

 After 36 years as an educator, Joe Laufer retired at the end of 1997.
-However, within months of his retirement he was back at work in the educational community as Coordinator of the Burlington County School to Careers Consortium under a grant which was completed in 2001.
-He then assumed the position of Director of Alumni Affairs for the Lenape Regional High School District (Lenape, Shawnee, Cherokee and Seneca High Schools), his current job.
+However, within months of his retirement he was back at work in the educational community as Coordinator of the Burlington County School to Careers Consortium based at the Lenape Regional High School District.
+In 2001 he became the Director of Alumni Affairs for the four high schools of the District, a position he held until June, 2010.

-In May, 2003, he was appointed Burlington County Historian by the County Freeholders.
-He is President of of the H.B.
-Smith Industrial Village Conservancy.
-He has been a member of the Board of the Burlington County Historical Society, The Jack Allen Memorial Early Country Living Museum, the Roebling Main Gate Museum; he is past president of the Southampton Historical Society and is active in Burlington County's Tourism initiatives.
+In May, 2003, he was appointed to his current assignment as Official County Historian by the Burlington County Freeholders.
+He is President of the H.B.
+Smith Industrial Village Conservancy in Eastampton.
+He has been a member of the Board of the Burlington County Historical Society, the Jack Allen Memorial Early Country Living Museum, and the Roebling Main Gate Museum; he is past president of the Southampton Historical Society and is active in Burlington County's Tourism initiatives.
 He is an elected Committeeman in Southampton Township, now in his fifth three-year term.
-He received the United Way's prestegious Community Service Award and was recognized as Burlington County's Volunteer of the Year in 2007.
+He received the United Way's prestigious Community Service Award and was recognized as Burlington County's Volunteer of the Year in 2007.
+An annual college scholarship is awarded in his name to local high school seniors who have demonstrated volunteer leadership in their community.

 Prior to his retirement, he was a member of the staff of Burlington County College for 27 years, and prior to that taught at Gloucester County College and Canevin High School, Pittsburgh.
 He holds a Master's Degree in Educational Administration from the Catholic University of America, Washington, D.C.